Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications

-\revtwo{}{{\bf Results for representative videos:}} Figure~\ref{fig:cover-cdf} presents CDFs of the normalized per-chunk viewport cover \revrev{}{size} for each of the four representative videos, \revrev{when using 2 second long chunks with four different viewports.}{for four different viewport sizes, and 2 second chunks.} When interpreting these results, \revthree{it should be noted}{note} that the maximum theoretic \revrev{cover during any chunk, when using each of these four viewports, are:}{normalized cover sizes with these viewport sizes are} 8, 14.2, 3, and 4, respectively.
+\revNot{\revtwo{}{{\bf Results for representative videos:}}}{} Figure~\ref{fig:cover-cdf} presents CDFs of the normalized per-chunk viewport cover \revrev{}{size} for each of the four representative videos, \revfour{\revrev{when using 2 second long chunks with four different viewports.}{for four different viewport sizes, and 2 second chunks.} When interpreting these results, \revthree{it should be noted}{note} that the maximum theoretic \revrev{cover during any chunk, when using each of these four viewports, are:}{normalized cover sizes with these viewport sizes are} 8, 14.2, 3, and 4, respectively.
 While we do see a few extreme values close to the theoretic maximums for the two sliced viewports \revrev{(i.e., 120 full and 90 full in Figures~\ref{fig:cover-cdf}(c) and~\ref{fig:cover-cdf}(d)),}{(120 full and 90 full),} the coverage is typically much smaller.
-For example, with the sliced 90 full (with a theoretic maximum of 4), 80\% of the chunks have a normalized cover size of \revrev{}{at most} 1.57, 1.28, 1.35, and 1.38, respectively, for the four \revrev{video categories.}{representative videos.} These small \revrev{normalized per-chunk viewport cover}{cover} \revrev{values}{sizes} suggest that tiles \revrev{indeed can}{could fruitfully} be prioritized on a per-chunk basis \revrev{and that}{since} a significant portion of the potential viewing area \revrev{indeed is}{is} not viewed during the playback of a chunk.
+For example, with the sliced 90 full (with a theoretic maximum of 4),}{for 2 second chunks, and two viewport sizes (120$\times$67.5 and 90 full) with maximum theoretic normalized cover sizes of 8 and 4, respectively.
+Note that the coverage is typically much smaller than the theoretic maximum.
+For example, with the sliced 90 full viewport,} 80\% of the chunks have a normalized cover size of \revrev{}{at most} 1.57, 1.28, 1.35, and 1.38, respectively, for the four \revrev{video categories.}{representative videos.} These small cover sizes suggest that tiles could \revAA{}{indeed} fruitfully be prioritized \revAA{}{(by a client)} on a per-chunk basis since a significant portion of the potential viewing area is not viewed during the playback of a chunk.